NERC-CEH/fdri-ontology/ontology/doc/observations-observable-properties.md

 ```

 > **NOTE**
-> [#35](https://github.com/NERC-CEH/fdri-discovery/issues/35) resolved that the facet for EnvironmentalDomain should be on `ComplexObservableProperty` rather than on the `GeospatialFeatureOfInterest`.
+> [#35](https://github.com/NERC-CEH/fdri-discovery/issues/35) resolved that the facet for EnvironmentalDomain should be on `Variable` rather than on the `GeospatialFeatureOfInterest`.

 ### Note on Aggregation Period and Value Statistic

-The properties `fdri:aggregationPeriod` and `fdri:valueStatistic` are used both on `fdri:ComplexObservableProperty` and on `fdri:TimeSeriesDataset`.
+The properties `fdri:aggregationPeriod` and `fdri:valueStatistic` are used both on `fdri:Variable` and on `fdri:TimeSeriesDataset`.

-On the `fdri:ComplexObservableProperty` these properties relate to how the raw observations reported by sensors are derived - the `fdri:aggregationPeriod` provides the interval between reported measures and the `fdri:valueStatistic` specifies how the observed value is derived over that period.
+On the `fdri:Variable` these properties relate to how the raw observations reported by sensors are derived - the `fdri:aggregationPeriod` provides the interval between reported measures and the `fdri:valueStatistic` specifies how the observed value is derived over that period.

 On the `fdri:TimeSeriesDataset` these properties specify how the raw observations have been aggregated during data processing.
 The `fdri:aggregationPeriod` specifies the temporal resolution of the aggregated values and `fdri:valueStatistic` specifies the method by which the raw values were aggregated.